 These are the larvae of a large wood moth native to Australia.
 The grubs can cause diminished vigor or even death with their feeding behavior.
 Witchetty grub control information is spotty, as the larvae is also a common and important food source.
 However, the adult insect can be prevented from laying eggs that turn into these damaging, yet delicious, grubs.

 Witchetty grubs are called witjuri by the indigenous people of Australia.
 They are an important staple of bushtucker, the wild menu of the region.
 Traditionally, the grubs are eaten raw and pack a powerful nutrient punch.
 They are also sometimes roasted on sticks or skewers until the outside is crisp.
 It is said the roasted grubs taste like a cross between chicken and prawns.
-The flesh will firm up with cooking, but the inside retains a soft texture much like and uncooked egg yolk.
+The flesh will firm up with cooking, but the inside retains a soft texture much like an uncooked egg yolk.

 Witchetty Grub Information

 While witchetty grubs are a food source in Aboriginal regions and are even popping up in restaurants that serve native food, their appearance is rather gross to those of us that don’t feel like eating them.
-The grubs are huge, fat, pale fleshy tan and destroy the root systems of the plants upon which they feed.
+The grubs are huge, fat, colored a pale, fleshy tan, and destroy the root systems of the plants upon which they feed.
 How do witchetty grubs harm plants?
 In the hatching season, a large population of these larvae can do some serious damage to the roots of their host plants, causing reduced vigor or, in some cases, death.
 Control of the larvae is necessary if you have large groups of witchetty grubs in gardens.

-Witchetty grubs can grow several inches long and are fatter than a large man’s thumb.
+Witchetty grubs can grow several inches (8 cm.) long and are fatter than a large man’s thumb.
 While their girth makes for a nice sized snack, they are also prolific feeders.
 These children of wood moths hatch inside the host plant and begin feeding voraciously immediately.
 Their parents, moths called Endoxyla leuchomochla, actually have no feeding organs and will live for just a few days off the fat they stored as larvae.

 Their primary purpose is to breed and lay eggs.
 One of their favorite host plants is the gum tree, but several other species of plants can also be targets.
 Females can lay up to 20,000 eggs before dying.
 Once these hatch, the larvae lower themselves down to the plant roots with silken threads and begin to devour root material.
 As they get larger, they will tunnel in the wood of the plant, causing further damage.